Countdown (2019 film): Critical response

 Benjamin Lee of The Guardian gave the film 1 out of 5 stars, calling it "a Halloween release devoid of tricks, treats and anything even vaguely close to an original idea", and criticized it for its similarities to other horror films, especially Final Destination.
 Dennis Harvey of Variety called it a "bombastically dumb new chiller that probably would have been called 'Killer App' if that title hadn't already been used several times."
+The Verge's Charles Bramesco wrote, "The same horror devotees satisfied by the prepackaged premise and grace in execution of Happy Death Day will get everything from Countdown that's there to be gotten.
+But those in search of more incisive techno-horror that cuts to the core of everything frightening about phone ownership and usage will have to continue waiting."
+Zaki Hasan of the San Francisco Chronicle gave it 1 out of 5 stars, writing, "The one thing you can say about Countdown is that the title is entirely accurate.
+Almost from the moment it starts, you're checking your watch waiting for the closing credits to come up."

 Kimber Myers of the Los Angeles Times was more positive, writing: "This isn't a subtle, moody film filled with a sense of unease; instead, jump scares are around every corner.
 If that's all you want from a horror movie, you'll have a very good time - and an elevated heart rate for its speedy 90 minutes."
+The Deseret News Josh Terry wrote, "If you're looking for a few good scares that push the PG-13 boundary without breaking it, Countdown has fun with its clever premise."